 Nobody from the General downwards had the least suspicion that there was a chance of the enemy attacking the camp.

 For all Chelmsford and his officers knew, it appeared Dartnell had discovered the main Zulu army.
 This was who Chelmsford intended to march out and confront.
 In fact it was quite the opposite.

 The Zulu impi that had caused Dartnell so much concern was only a distraction, a detachment sent from the main Zulu army to lure the bulk of the British Column away from Isandlwana:

 They kept fires burning all night to convince Dartnell that the main Zulu Army was near

 At dawn on 22 January, Chelmsford led the majority of his Column out of the camp towards Dartnell’s position.
 Little did he know that his actions were playing directly into his enemy’s hands.

 Chelmsford and his force reached Dartnell’s position at 6.30am.
-Over the next few hours they pursued dispersing bands of Zulus further and further away from the camp.
+Over the next few hours they pursued dispersing bands of Zulus further and further away from Pulleine and the garrison at Isandlwana.
 Throughout the day various reports reached them from the camp, hints that it was under attack.